Uganda Ecosystem Builders 2020

 • Think tank

 Applicants must have operations in Uganda.
 Applicants can have operations in other countries however preference will be given to those solely operating in Uganda.

-We will select roughly 20 organisations to attend the training.
-We will host two bootcamps and one pitch day in Uganda.
+We selected 13 organisations to attend the program.
+We will host two bootcamps and one partner forum where organisations will have the opportunity to pitch to development partners.
 The dates are as follows:

 • Bootcamp 1: Jan 25-29 (virtual)